symfony/symfony-docs/book/security.rst

 * The second access rule is not examined as the first rule matched.

+.. include:: /book/_security-2012-6431.rst.inc

 .. _book-security-securing-channel:

-.. include:: /book/_security-2012-6431.rst.inc

 Securing by Channel
 ~~~~~~~~~~~~~~~~~~~

-You can also restrict access by requiring the use of SSL; just use the
+You can also require a user to access a URL via SSL; just use the
 ``requires_channel`` argument in any ``access_control`` entries:

 .. configuration-block::